patrikduch/backend-test/README.md

 * *Registered at*  - timestamp when user was registered As long as table is able to represent the two fields mentioned above, the table can be defined any way you prefer.

-"Patrik Duch": "For preparation of required services use the following command"
+**Important**: "Patrik Duch": "For preparation of required services use the following command"

 ```bash
 docker-compose up -d